-- 5. Upon failure, refusal, or neglect of a judge or commissioner to comply with the time standards set forth in this section or as established by the supreme court, a party to a proceeding pending in a circuit court may seek mandamus as provided by the supreme court rules to compel issuance of orders and judgments and the setting of hearings and trials in compliance with the time standards set forth in this section or as established by the supreme court. - 6.
-Except for exceptional circumstances shown, all judges and commissioners of the circuit courts who violate the provisions or requirements relative to the time within which they shall render decisions or set hearings or trials as provided in this section shall be fined at the rate of one hundred dollars per day for each day on which they fail to issue or enter a written order or judgment or set hearings or trials in violation of the time standards set forth in this section or as established by the supreme court and shall, for multiple violations, be subject to removal, suspension, fine, or other forms of discipline for willful neglect of duty under Article V, Section 24 of the Constitution of Missouri. - Any interested party, official, or member of the public may notify the commission on retirement, removal, and discipline of judges of any failure on the part of a judge or commissioner to enter a written order or judgment or set hearings or trials within the time frames prescribed within this section or as established by the supreme Upon an appellate court or the supreme court issuing a writ of mandamus mandating compliance with the time standards within this section or as established by the supreme court, the clerk of such court shall notify the commission on retirement, removal, and discipline of judges of the issuance of such mandate.
+7. Any interested party, official, or member of the public may notify the commission on retirement, removal, and discipline of any failure on the part of a judge or commissioner to enter a written order or judgment or set hearings or trials within the time frames prescribed in this section.
+Upon the court of appeals or the supreme court issuing a writ of mandamus mandating compliance with the time standards in this section, the clerk of such court shall notify the commission on retirement, removal, and discipline of the issuance of such mandate.
 Upon receipt of such notices, the commission shall issue an order for the judge or commissioner to show cause as to why the judge or commissioner shall not be penalized as set forth in subsection 6 of this section for willful neglect of duty.
-After such notice and hearing, if the commission finds against the judge or commissioner, the commission shall recommend that the supreme court order the payment by such judge or commissioner the sum of one hundred dollars per day for each day on which the judge or commissioner fails or had failed to issue or enter a written order or judgment or set a hearing or trial in violation of the time standards set forth in this section or as established by the supreme court, which amounts shall be paid into the public school fund of the state.
-Upon a finding that a judge or commissioner has been guilty of multiple violations of time standards, the commission may recommend that such judge or
+After such notice and hearing, if the commission finds against the judge or commissioner, the commission shall recommend that the supreme court order the payment by such judge or commissioner the sum of one hundred dollars per day for each day on which the judge or commissioner fails to issue or enter a written order or judgment or set a hearing or trial, in violation of the time standards set forth in this section or as established by the supreme court, which amounts shall be paid into the state school moneys fund and distributed in the manner provided in section 163.031.
+Upon a finding that a judge or commissioner has been guilty of multiple violations of time standards, the commission may recommend that such judge or commissioner be removed, suspended, fined, or disciplined for willful neglect of duty pursuant to Section 24 of Article V of the Constitution of Missouri.